Skip to content

 • Contact your claims adjuster.
 If you're working with an accident lawyer, you can let them handle communications with the insurance companies.

-• Keep copies of everything, including medical bills, witness and driver information you collected at the scene, pictures you took, and provide that information to your claims adjuster and personal injury attorney.
+• Keep copies of everything, including medical records and bills, witness and driver information you collected at the scene, and pictures you took, and provide that information to your claims adjuster and personal injury attorney.

-Following these steps will lay the groundwork for filing an actual claim.
+Following these steps will lay the groundwork for filing an actual insurance claim.

 Chiropractor reviewing an x-ray after an accident